vin4y-git/3d-model-playground/README.md

 ## Donations

-If you found this tool useful, feel free to buy me a coffee.
+If you enjoyed this, feel free to buy me a coffee.

 My name is Alan, and I enjoy building open source software for computer vision, games, and more.
 This would be much appreciated during late-night coding sessions!